DNA

 Additional Points

-• British scientist Dr. Alec Jeffreys developed the technique of DNA fingerprinting, which is widely used in forensic science and paternity testing.
+• British scientist Dr. Alec Jeffreys developed the DNA fingerprinting technique, which is widely used in forensic science and paternity testing.

 • DNA is considered the “chemical blueprint of life” as it contains the instructions that determine an organism’s unique characteristics.